 The main engine and battery bank are positioned on the centerline under the companionway steps that lead to the cockpit.

-Above decks Bluewater is all business.
-With secure cockpit and tiller steering, weather cloths, full dodger and awning with side curtains.
-The articulated cabin top and decks are surrounded by welded steel stanchions and stainless cable.
-Welded steel rails on the cabin-top and
+Above decks Bluewater is all business–secure cockpit and tiller steering, weather cloths, full dodger and awning with side curtains.
+The articulated cabin top and decks are surrounded by welded steel stanchions and stainless cable and welded steel rails on the cabin top.

 Bluewater is cutter rigged, and flush decked forward of the mast.
 She has a LOA of 36 feet and a beam of 12.5 feet.
 She drafts just over 6 feet.
 Constructed out of 3/16 steel.
 She carries 100 gallons of diesel fuel and 110 gallons of fresh water in tanks built into her keel.

 Bluewater‘s pedigree precedes her.
 The first owner was a close friend of Bernard Montessier and their ideas of simplicity, durability and ease of use are evident throughout the boat.
 It will be clear from the first inspection that she is built to cross oceans in comfort and style.